Casa Loma Christmas: A Holiday Tradition in Toronto

 Tips for Planning Your Visit to Christmas at the Castle

-- While the gardens are closed for the Holiday Lights Tour, you can still enjoy views from the terrace.
+- Evening visitors: While the gardens are closed during the Holiday Lights Tour, you can still catch great views from the terrace, especially of the skyline.

 More Christmas Activities in Toronto

-Toronto is a fantastic place to visit during the holidays, with plenty of festive activities to enjoy in November and December.
+☞ Toronto is a fantastic city to visit during the holidays, with plenty of Christmas activities to enjoy in November and December.

-Winter fun extends beyond Christmas activities.
+☞ Winter fun extends beyond holiday events.
 Lace up your skates for outdoor ice skating at Nathan Phillips Square, a classic Toronto experience.